sciones/mysite/_posts/finance/2023-04-12-finance-boglehead.md

 tags:
   - Finance
   - Bogleheads
+toc: true
+toc_label: "Bogleheads"
+toc_icon: "cog"
 ---
 **Bogleheads**: A Beginner's Guide to the Investment Philosophy

 If you're interested in investing, you've probably come across the term "Bogleheads."
 This investment philosophy is named after John C. Bogle, the founder of the Vanguard Group and creator of the first index mutual fund.
 Bogleheads follow a simple, straightforward approach to investing that emphasizes low-cost, passive investing.
-In this post, we'll explore the key principles of the Boglehead philosophy and how you can implement them in your own investment strategy.
+In this post, we'll explore the key principles of the Boglehead philosophy and how you can implement them in your own:

+### Investment Strategy

 1. **Keep it Simple**